 NAR in 2024

 NAR has faced significant headwinds in the past few years.
 In 2023, President Kenny Parcell resigned amid a barrage of sexual harassment complaints.
-Additionally, numerous class action lawsuits claimed that the trade organization was complicit in antitrust violations.
-A jury in the now famous Sitzer-Burnett case agreed with these allegations, which resulted in NAR negotiating a large settlement that has been preliminarily approved by the U.S. District Court for the Western District of Missouri.
+Additionally, numerous class action lawsuits claimed that the trade organization was complicit in antitrust violations by requiring cooperative compensation.

 The settlement stipulates the following:

-- Offers of compensation cannot be presented on the MLS.
+- Offers of compensation cannot be presented in the MLS

-- Buyer’s agents must complete a buyer agency agreement with their clients (something that was already required in 18 states).
+- Buyer’s agents must have their clients sign a buyer agency agreement prior to showing them properties for sale (something that was already required in 18 states)

-NAR continues to deny any wrongdoing, maintaining that cooperative compensation and association policies benefit buyers and sellers.
-The association argues that the traditional model, where buyer’s agents’ commissions were paid by the proceeds of the sale (as opposed to coming out of buyers’ pockets) promotes access to property ownership, particularly for lower- and middle-income buyers who may have a difficult time saving for a down payment and agent representation all at once.
+The association continues to deny any wrongdoing, maintaining that cooperative compensation and association policies benefit buyers and sellers.
+NAR contends that the traditional model, where buyer’s agents’ commissions were paid via the proceeds of the sale, promotes access to property ownership, particularly for lower- and middle-income buyers who can have a difficult enough time saving for a down payment.

 Real estate professionals, Realtors + Luxury Presence